ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 **Q**: Can I write my Turbo Module in Swift?

 **A**: No (kinda).
 Latest versions of Swift (5.9+) improved compatibility with C++, but it still ways to go.
 The codegen scripts and all the internal tooling works with ObjC.
 You can write a very thin ObjC façade that will call your Swift code.
-So yes, there is a way to make it work.
+So yes, there is a way to make it work but it's not straightforward.

 **Q**: When will I be able to write my Turbo Module in Swift?